aumofatush/Application-of-Machine-Learning-in-Genomics/Machine_Learning_Genomics.md

 - Post-training output: predicted label for the unlabelled data points

 #### b.
 Unsupervised Learning
 Unsupervised learning, on the other hand, is trying to find structure in a data set without any labels [1].
-It is important to note that for unsupervised learning, there is no training input, so structure often involves clustering and dimensionality reduction, so that interpretation of complex genomic datasets becomes less challenging.
+It is important to note that for unsupervised learning, there is no training input, so structure often involves clustering and dimensionality reduction.
+This insures that interpretation of complex genomic datasets becomes less challenging.

 - Input: a collection of data points
 - Output: predicted label for the unlabelled data points